taajcheema/taajcheema.github.io/_pages/about.md

    <br />
    <br /> >-->

-   I started this website to share some ideas I think are worth sharing and to become better at writing.
+   I started this website to share some ideas I think are worth sharing, and to become better at writing.

    <br />
    <br />